A skin lesion: Polymorphous or Multiform Erythema.

 Who is affected by Polymorphic or Multiform Erythema?

-Poliform erythema most often affects young adults (20-40 years of age), however, all age groups and races may be affected.
+Poliform erythema most often affects young adults (20-40 years).
+However, all age groups and races may be affected.
 There is a male predominance.

 There is a genetic tendency to erythema multiforme.
-Certain types of tissues are found most frequently in people with erythema multiforme associated with herpes (HLA-DQw3) and recurrent erythema multiforme (HLA-B15, -B35, -A33, -DR53, -DQB1 * 0301).
+Specific issues are frequently found in people with erythema multiforme associated with herpes (HLA-DQw3) and recurrent erythema multiforme (HLA-B15, -B35, -A33, -DR53, -DQB1 * 0301).